Hattiesburg Personal Injury Lawyer

 Mississippi Statute of Limitations for Personal Injury Cases

 Do not wait to take legal action.
-According to Mississippi’s statute of limitations §15-1-49, you only have three years from the date of the accident, or when your injuries were discovered, to file your personal injury claim.
+According to the statute of limitations found in Mississippi Code §15-1-49, you only have three years from the date of your accident or the discovery of your injuries to file your personal injury claim.

-If you should miss this deadline, your case will likely be dismissed by civil courts and you will be unable to recover from your losses.
+If you should miss this deadline, your case will likely be dismissed by civil courts.
+No matter how much evidence you have amassed to support your claim of damages and the other party’s liability, you will be unable to recover compensation for your losses.

 Join the Winning Team by Calling Morris Bart Today

-In the past three decades, Morris Bart has been on a mission to represent the injured and help them to recover damages for their pain and suffering, medical bills, lost income, and emotional distress.
+In the past three decades, the Morris Bart law firm has been on a mission to represent the injured.
+We are passionate about helping victims recover damages for their pain and suffering, medical bills, lost income, and emotional distress.

 Our goal is to help you receive the compensation you deserve.
-To learn more about how Morris Bart, LTD can help you win your case, call us or fill out a form online for a free case evaluation.
+To learn more about how the Hattiesburg personal injury lawyers at Morris Bart, LTD can help you win your case, call us or fill out a form online for a free case evaluation.

 Questions?Call us, Mississipi.